Indian Ocean raid (1944): Eastern Fleet

-In response, the Allies strengthened their naval and air forces in the area by transferring two British light cruisers from the Atlantic and Mediterranean as well as several U.S. Navy warships from the Pacific.
+The Allies reinforced their naval and air forces in the area by transferring two British light cruisers from the Atlantic and Mediterranean as well as several US Navy warships from the Pacific.
 The number of air units in Ceylon and the Bay of Bengal region was also increased.
-Admiral James Somerville, the commander of the British Eastern Fleet, feared that the Japanese would repeat their devastating Indian Ocean raid of early 1942, and on 25 February requested permission to withdraw his fleet from its base at Trincomalee so that it was not at risk from the larger Japanese force.
-The Admiralty rejected this request, and directed that the fleet should remain at Trincomalee unless it was threatened by a superior Japanese force as its withdrawal would affect morale and harm Britain's prestige in the region.
-It was agreed, however, that the Eastern Fleet should not engage superior Japanese forces and could withdraw if Somerville judged this necessary.
+Admiral James Somerville, the commander of the British Eastern Fleet, feared that the Japanese would repeat the Indian Ocean raid of early 1942, and on 25 February requested permission to withdraw his fleet from its base at Trincomalee so that it was not at risk from the larger Japanese force.
+The Admiralty rejected this request, directed that the fleet should remain at Trincomalee unless it was threatened by a superior Japanese force.
+A withdrawal would affect morale and harm Britain's prestige in the region.
+It was agreed that the Eastern Fleet should not engage superior Japanese forces and could withdraw if Somerville judged this necessary.